 The Computing Grand Challenge Program allocates significant quantities of institutional computational resources to LLNL researchers to perform cutting edge research on the LC capability computers.

-Projects receiving awards are expected to demonstrate game-changing advances in a scientific or computational discipline as a result of access to these singular resources.
-These awards are meant to showcase innovations in computing methodology and/or discovery-class science that is made possible by capability computing.
-Approximately 15 to 25 proposals are selected each campaign to receive allocations.
-To be considered, proposals must address a compelling, Grand-Challenge-scale, mission-related problem that pushes the envelope of capability computing while promising unprecedented discoveries in a particular scientific and/or engineering field of research.
+Approximately 15 to 20 proposals will be selected to receive these significant allocations.
+To be considered, proposals must address a compelling, Grand-Challenge-scale, mission-related problem that pushes the envelope of scale and methodology in capability computing while promising unprecedented scientific and/or engineering discoveries.
+Collaborators (either academic or industrial) are encouraged.
 A successful project would be expected to receive high-level recognition from mission sponsors, the computing community, and the scientific community at large.

-For those with internal site access, all 12 years of Grand Challenge project titles and PI's are available on our Grand Challenge Project page and subpages.
+For those with internal site access, all 15 years of Grand Challenge project titles and PI's are available on our Grand Challenge Project subpages.

-For those with internal site access, all Grand Challenge project titles and allocations are in our Utilization Data area.
+For those with internal site access, many Grand Challenge project titles and allocations are in our Utilization Data area.